parallaxsecond/parsec-book/src/parsec_dev/configuration.md

 All Parsec configuration is done at startup with a configuration file.
 The `config.toml` file needs to be in the same directory where the `parsec` command is executed.
-Please check in the source code of Parsec an [example](https://github.com/parallaxsecond/parsec/blob/master/config.toml) of a configuration file.
+Please check in the source code of Parsec for an [example](https://github.com/parallaxsecond/parsec/blob/master/config.toml) of a configuration file.